thephez/backup-readme/platform/markdown/explanation-dashpay.md

 DashPay is one of the first applications of Dash Platform's [data contracts](explanation-platform-protocol-data-contract) .
 At its core DashPay is a data contract that enables a decentralized application that creates bidirectional [direct settlement payment channels](reference-glossary#direct-settlement-payment-channel-dspc) between [identities](explanation-identity).

+> 📘
+>
+> For previews of an updated Dash mobile wallet UI based on the DashPay contract or to join the alpha test program, please visit the <a href="https://www.dash.org/dashpay/" target="_blank">DashPay landing page at dash.org</a>.

 The DashPay contract enables an improved Dash wallet experience with features including:

 - **User Centric Interaction**: DashPay brings users front and center in a cryptocurrency wallet.
 Instead of sending to an address, a user sends directly to another user.
 Users will have a username, a display name, an avatar and a quick bio/information message.